Communities in Schools of Atlanta

 WellStar Health System

 Candice L. Saunders is president and CEO of Marietta-based Wellstar Health System.
-Saunders has led the non-profit health system to reinvest strategically in the communities it serves by providing charity care; developing a pipeline of nurses and physicians; cultivating and retaining local talent to serve local communities; and developing state-of-the-art facilities.
-Under her leadership, Wellstar acquired six additional hospitals in 2016 and expanded its clinically integrated network, Wellstar Clinical Partners, extending Wellstar’s footprint and ensuring thousands of Georgians have access to the right care, at the right place and time.
+Saunders has led the nonprofit health system to reinvest strategically in the communities it serves by providing charity care; developing a pipeline of nurses and physicians; cultivating and retaining local talent to serve local communities; and developing state-of-the-art facilities.
+Under her leadership, Wellstar acquired six additional hospitals in 2016 and expanded its clinically integrated network, Wellstar Clinical Partners.
+With its 2022 closure of Atlanta Medical Center, Wellstar is partnering with Southside Medical Center.
+Wellstar will invest $5 million in Southside’s East Point clinic to expand its size and capacity and provide greater access to primary and preventive care, among other services.

 Education: University of South Florida, University of Alabama at Birmingham (MBA, MHA)